LesFerch/WinSetView/Manual.md

 ## Tools Folder

 WinSetView does NOT need the Tools folder to run.
-It contains supplemental tools for system administrators and power users.
+It contains supplemental tools for system administrators, power users, or anyone wishing to create another language translation for WinSetView.

 **WinSetBack.ps1**